marcusburghardt/complytime.github/README.md

-This repository will apply peribolos to manage org complytime.
+This repository will apply peribolos to manage orgnization complytime.